King's African Rifles: After the Second World War

 The 1st, 2nd, and 3rd battalions saw service in the Malayan Emergency, where they were heavily involved in fighting Communist rebels, suffering 23 dead.
 The regiment was retitled the East African Land Forces in 1957.
-The last Colonel-in-Chief of the KAR was HM Queen Elizabeth II.
+The last Colonel-in-Chief of the KAR was Queen Elizabeth II.

 When the various territories from which the KAR was recruited became independent, the regiment began to break up: